 DIALECT AND SPELLING

 It is no longer considered acceptable to change the spelling of words to mimic lower-class speech.
-This is generally considered condescending.
-Any sort of dialect comes only from syntax.
+This is generally thought condescending.
+In contemporary fiction, dialect comes only from syntax.

 GLOSSARY OF “THE WOMAN AT THE STORE”

 - a blue galatea shirt — a white cotton fabric with blue stripes